 We love that Gilead and HDR were able to leverage data to create innovative workspaces.

-To see firsthand how Vyopta can provide even more workspace analytics, take the Guided Tour and choose Room Insights.
+To see firsthand how Vyopta can provide even more workspace analytics, take the Guided Tour and choose Workspace Insights.

 The Future of Work and Evolution of Space Requirements – Indeed